zimscape/docs/docs/billing.md

 Things to note about billing on Zimscape:

 - Primary currency is ZWL (Zimbabwean Dollar)
-- All prices are convertible to support currencies at prevailing exchange rates.
+- All prices are convertible to supported currencies at prevailing exchange rates.
 Supported currencies are shown on the Shopping Cart checkout page.
 - The primary billing cycle is monthly.
 However, some products have longer or shorter cycles.
 For certainty check the shopping cart checkout page or product details page.
 - Billing is considered per product not per order.
-This means that if an order has a domain name subscription paid yearly and a dev environment subscription paid monthly then the next month's payment notice will only have the dev environment's payment request.
+This means that if an order has a domain name subscription paid yearly and a dev environment subscription paid monthly then the next month's payment notice will only include the dev environment subscription.

 !!!important
     Product plans can be upgraded and downgraded at will.
 The caveat to this is that a new payment initiates a